KxSystems/docs/docs/wp/blockchain/index.md

-For over a decade, Kx technology has played an important role in the growing financial system by providing an integrated platform consisting of a high-performance kdb+ database, in-memory compute engines and real-time streaming processes.
+For over a decade, KX technology has played an important role in the growing financial system by providing an integrated platform consisting of a high-performance kdb+ database, in-memory compute engines and real-time streaming processes.
 For example, across the largest financial